iamaaviral/trello-clone/README.md

-# page-builder
+# trello-clone

-This repository contains the React implementation for the Page-builder app.
+This repository contains the React implementation for the trello-clone app.
 Access url: https://srivastavaaviral1.github.io/trello-clone/

 ## Getting Started